Set up Nginx Proxy Manager on AlmaLinux 8: Best Setup

-It comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.
+In this guide from the Orcacore website, we want to teach you How To Set up Nginx Proxy Manager on AlmaLinux 8.
+Nginx Proxy Manager is a tool in the Load Balancer / Reverse Proxy category of a tech stack.
+It comes as a pre-built Docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.

 To complete this guide, you must log in to your server as a non-root user with sudo privileges and set up a basic firewall.
-To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.
+To do this, you can follow our guide on the Initial Server Setup with AlmaLinux 8.

-Now follow the steps below to set up Nginx Proxy Manager on your AlmaLinux server.
+Now, follow the steps below to set up Nginx Proxy Manager on your AlmaLinux server.

-Configure Firewall For Nginx Proxy Manager
+1. Configure Firewall For Nginx Proxy Manager

-In this step, you must have FirewallD installed on your server.
+First, you must have FirewallD installed on your server.
 To check the FirewallD status, run the command below:

 sudo firewall-cmd --state